Bronze Hardware

 and subject to change without notice.

 Standing Oarlock Horns Standing oarlock horns are graceful fittings designed to allow the rower to row while standing upright, facing forward.
 That's the way lobstermen worked when they fished for shedders working close alongshore.
 Standing you can see down into the water and thus avoid submerged rocks and snags.
+And it is as handy as sculling when poking around inside a harbor or salt marsh.

 rowing a Christmas Wherry